CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex03_Connect_Linux.md

 You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You must learn how to connect log data from the many data sources in your organization.
 The next source of data is Linux virtual machines using the Common Event Formatting (CEF) via Legacy Agent and Syslog connectors.

->**Important:** The lab exercises for Learning Path #8 are in a *standalone* environment.
-If you exit the lab before completing it, you will be required to re-run the configurations again.

 ## Lab Objectives
  In this lab, you will perform the following:
 - Task 1: Access the Microsoft Sentinel Workspace